 - providing farmers and businesses with access to agricultural financial services

-- generating smarter market data for better decision-making
+- generating smarter market data for better decision-making with data science in agriculture

 - legally proving certifications to relevant authorities